vgmda/YieldAppCSharp/README.md

 * `Yield return` can only be placed in the try block if it is followed by a finally block.
 * `Yield break` can be put in the try block and catch, but not placed in the finally block.
 * Do not use `yield` within the anonymous method.

+## Conclusion
+One advantage of using "yield" is to help keep the code clean and concise.
+On top of that, because the yield is called within a method that uses IEnumerable there is no need to create or get a list of elements to browse.
+This applies in cases such as searching and browsing a number of elements required that will be reduce the dependency on the location of the element to find.